There's a Place I Want to Take You: Background

 Kurt Travis released his debut studio album, Everything Is Beautiful, on May 14, 2014, on Blue Swan Records, a record label owned by American guitarist Will Swan of the rock band Dance Gavin Dance.
 Travis toured in support of the release in North America from May 14 to June 7, 2014, with support from American musical groups Hotel Books and So Much Light.
 Travis described Everything Is Beautiful as mixture of alternative rock, indie pop, new wave, electronica, folk, and R&B. The album was described as ambient and "DGD-influenced" by Sputnikmusic.
 The album featured collaborations with Joseph Arrington, who performed drums, and Zachary Garren, who performed guitar.
 His former A Lot Like Birds bandmate Cory Lockwood was also a featured vocalist on the album.
 In 2015, Travis launched his own independent record label, Eqsue Records, and signed a number of independent rock bands, whom he managed.
 In July 2015, he released a new song, "Switchblade", featuring Strawberry Girls.

 Travis announced his departure from A Lot Like Birds on March 2, 2016.
 The following year, he helped form the American math rock trio Eternity Forever, alongside Strawberry Girls drummer Ben Rosett and former Chon bass guitarist Brandon Ewing.
 The group released one extended play (EP), Fantasy, before departing the following year.
 Travis also formed the post-hardcore duo Push Over with The Fall of Troy frontman Thomas Erak.
 The same year, he joined the rock band Royal Coda, alongside former Stolas guitarist Sergio Medina and Joe Arrington; former Dance Gavin Dance bass guitarist Jason Ellis joined thereafter, becoming a four-piece.
 The band released their self-titled debut studio album, Royal Coda, in April 2018.

 Recording

 Kurt Travis began to tease the release of There's A Place I Want To Take You on his website with artwork and merchandise, in 2016.
 In January 2019, it was revealed that Arrington was recording drums and percussion for the album.

 The album was recorded at VuDu Recording Studios in Port Jefferson, New York throughout a two-year period with producer Mike Watts and engineer Dominic Nastasi.
 Recording for the album finished on February 13, 2019.
 Travis wrote and performed lead and rhythm guitar, bass guitar, and vocals for the album while Royal Coda drummer Joe Arrington recorded drums and percussion.
-Matthew Tucker performed synthesizers and recorded and mixed the track "Best Way".
+Matthew Tucker composed, performed synthesizers, recorded and mixed the track "Best Way".
 American singer-songwriter Andrés is featured on two tracks, "Too Much Space" and "Hometown".